dan-the-dev/search-nearest-pharmacy/README.md

 for a different approach on PHP code, a deeper look into the library used for JSON RPC via HTTP would be needed
 - automated test is mainly for the general business logic: this is because I didn't found good abstraction for it; the only other thing tested is the repository
+- encapsulated some domain object into classes (Pharmacy, Location, ecc)
+- encapsulated Request in an object so we have a reusable input independet from transfer protocol (HTTP in this case)

+In general, all choiches has been taken considering the following priorities:
+- time: since it is for a job apply, I want to deliver this in a week max; more time is probably inappropriate in this situation
+- domain: the main "stuff" of this assignment is the "search nearest pharmacies" business; main focus on that, things around can be replaced easily
+- quality: I wanted nevertheless keep a good quality on code, but with a good balance with time and domain needs